-If you’re craving a vegetarian recipe with the flavors of the season, this barley risotto is a must-try.
-A fall risotto featuring a hearty, whole grain, this one ticks all the boxes for ease, nutrition and great flavor.
+If you’re craving a vegetarian recipe with the flavors of the season, this pearl barley risotto is a must-try.
+A fall risotto featuring a hearty, whole grain along with apples, this one ticks all the boxes for ease, nutrition and great flavor.

 Is there a best kind of risotto barley?

 Obviously barley is not the best risotto rice if you’re looking to make a traditional, creamy risotto.
 (Barley is, in fact, not a rice at all.)
-Traditional risotto is made with arborio rice.
+Traditional risotto is made with medium to short grain, Italian rice like arborio rice.
 Arborio is a high-starch rice, which is what gives it that creamy texture.
-But like most “white foods,” it isn’t particularly rich in nutrients.
+But like most “white foods,” it isn’t particularly nutrient rich.

-Barley on the other hand, is known for nutrition.
+Barley, as I mentioned above, is known for nutrition.
 Of the two types commonly used in cooking, hulled barley is the most nutritious.
 This whole grain offers over 12 grams of protein per serving.
-However, it is an extremely dense and chewy grain that isn’t really appropriate for producing a creamy risotto.
+However, it is an extremely dense and chewy grain that isn’t really appropriate for a creamy risotto.

-However this recipe is a pearled barley risotto.
-Which means it calls for pearl barley.
+That is why Annette’s recipe is a pearled barley risotto.
 This grain is basically hulled barley that’s been peeled of the bran layers, or pearled.
 It makes for a less dense, pleasantly chewy and easy to cook grain.
 And it still boasts more nutrition than you’d get from an arborio risotto.
-According to the USDA, a serving of cooked pearled barley gives you over three grams of protein plus iron, magnesium and potassium.
-That’s not bad for a vegetarian risotto!
+(If you would like to learn more about barley types, the Whole Grains Council offers this enlightening barley chart.)

-And in addition to giving the dish an extra boost of nutrition, swapping out arborio for pearled barley also gives the risotto a unique texture and greater depth of flavor.
+And in addition to giving the dish an extra boost of nutrition, swapping out arborio or one of the other common risotto rices for pearled barley also gives this barley dinner recipe a unique texture and greater depth of flavor.
 Barley’s slightly nutty notes give balance to the sweetness of the apple.
-In addition we find that using barley makes for an easy risotto recipe as the grain is a little less finicky than arborio and more forgiving if you don’t cook it for the precise right amount of time.
+In addition, using barley makes for an easy risotto recipe as the grain is a little less finicky than arborio and more forgiving if you don’t cook it for the precise, right amount of time.

-If you want to this barley risotto vegan, you’ll have to do some substituting but it’s possible.
-The easy part is swapping out the butter for a vegan version.
+If you want to make this barley risotto vegan, you’ll have to do some substituting but it’s possible.
+The easy part is swapping out the butter for a vegan, non-dairy butter substitute.
 As for the cheese, that’s really up to your taste.
-Although the cheese augment’s the dish’s creamy texture, you might want to skip it entirely.
+Although the cheese augments the dish’s creamy texture, you might want to skip it entirely.
 Or try your favorite vegan shredded cheese and balance the final dish with a pinch of salt.

 - 2 cup diced peeled apples